infretis/infentory/infinit_nh3_inversion/README.md

 # Introduction
 This tutorial illustrates the use of the `infinit` functionality, which generates initial paths and optimizes the interfaces.

-All we need to start is an initial configuration and an orderparameter!
+All we need to start is an initial configuration and an order parameter!

 The process we will study is the pyramidal inversion of the NH3 molecule, but this tutorial can easily be adapted to a large number of different systems with minimal modifications.